What is peer to peer lending? 05/10/2017

 Our friends at Zopa started the peer to peer lending industry off where individuals lend to individuals and that phrase kind of stuck.
 Peer to peer lending is now used to describe individuals lending to businesses, lending on invoices, collective mortgage lending etc.

-The essence of peer to peer lending, however, is that individuals are connected directly to borrower.
-The lines on this are beginning to be blurred with some companies (Funding Circle springs to mind) abandoning the ability to select loans on favor of a ‘fund management’ model.
+The essence of peer to peer lending, however, is that individuals are connected directly to the borrower.
+The lines on this are beginning to be blurred with some companies (Funding Circle springs to mind) abandoning the ability to select loans in favour of a ‘fund management’ model.

 Peer to peer lending legalities

-Each p2p loan on our platform is documented automatically between the borrower and the lender.
+Each peer to peer loan on our platform is documented automatically between the borrower and the lender.
 This creates a true peer to peer legally binding contract between lender and borrower.
 The loan documents signed by us (as Lender’s Agent) detail all the covenants and security in the p2p loan.

 P2P and Financial Advisers